 Health insurance for small business owners does not need to be so expensive.
 If you have 50 or fewer full-time employees on the team, group coverage may be a lot more affordable than you think.

-In this guide, we’re going to explore the different employee health insurance plan options that are available to small business owners.
+In this guide, we’re going to explore the different employee health insurance plan options that are available to small business owners with 30 employees or less.
 This includes a rundown of the potential benefits for employers, as well as answers to some of the most frequently asked questions regarding small group health plans.

 Request a Group Quote for Your Company